amangeldyshalginbayev/Blogging_Application/README.md

 ## Database
 For local development and testing **SQLite** database management system is used.
 In production **PostgreSQL** database management system is used provided by Heroku.

+## Static file serving
+As Heroku ephemeral filesystem does not support static file storage, files lost whenever a dyno container restarts or is replaced.
+WhiteNoise package used for serving static images files and .css files.
+Documentation for WhiteNoise can be found here: https://pypi.org/project/whitenoise/

 ## Installation